fifc/yos/docs/NuOS API.md

 	...
 	Packet: times 1518 db 0

-Notes: BareMetal OS does not keep a buffer of received packets.
+Notes: NuOS does not keep a buffer of received packets.
 This means that the OS will overwrite the last packet received as soon as it receives a new one.
 You can continuously poll the network by checking b_ethernet_rx often, but this is not ideal.
-BareMetal OS allows for a network interrupt callback handler to be run whenever a packet is received.
+NuOS allows for a network interrupt callback handler to be run whenever a packet is received.
 With a callback, your program will always be aware of when a packet was received.
 Check programs/ethtool.asm for an example of using a callback.

 ## File